Prospects for constraining interacting dark energy models from gravitational wave and gamma ray burst joint observation: Introduction

-The previous studies showed that the GW standard sirens as the absolute distance measurements are fairly good at constraining the Hubble constant \cite{Zhang:2018byx} but not good at constraining other cosmological parameters \citep{Wang:2018lun,Zhang:2018byx,Wang:2019tto,Zhang:2019loq,Zhang:2019ple,Zhao:2019gyk,Qi:2019spg,Qi:2019wwb,Jin:2020hmc,Wang:2021srv,Jin:2021pcv,Qi:2021iic,Jin:2022tdf,Jin:2022qnj,Wu:2022dgy,2021ApJ...911..135P,2022RAA....22h5016H}.
-However, it is found that GW standard sirens are highly complementary with some conventional cosmological probes including the cosmic microwave background (CMB), baryon acoustic oscillations (BAO), and type Ia supernovae (SN Ia) in constraining dark energy models.
-Such data combinations could effectively break the parameter degeneracies and give much tighter constraints on cosmological parameters.
+Previous studies showed that GW standard sirens, as absolute-distance measurements, are fairly good at constraining the Hubble constant \cite{2020IJMPD..2950105Z} but not good at constraining other cosmological parameters \citep{Qi:2021iic,Zhao:2010sz,Wang:2018lun,Zhang:2019ylr,Wang:2019tto,Zhang:2019loq,Zhang:2019ple,Zhao:2019gyk,Jin:2022tdf,Jin:2022qnj,Jin:2020hmc,Wang:2021srv,Jin:2021pcv,Bian:2021ini,2021ApJ...911..135P,2022RAA....22h5016H}.
+However, it is found that GW standard sirens are highly complementary with some conventional cosmological probes, including the cosmic microwave background (CMB), baryon acoustic oscillations (BAO), and SN Ia in constraining dark energy models.
+Such data combinations could effectively break the parameter degeneracies and give tighter constraints on cosmological parameters.
 Therefore, in this paper, we also employ the mainstream cosmological probes combined with the simulated GW standard siren data from ET to thoroughly investigate the GW's role in studying the IDE models.
 The traditional observational data sets used in this paper include CMB, BAO, and SN Ia.
+Compared to the previous works, we will employ the latest SN Ia ``Pantheon+" compilation \citep{Brout:2022vxf}, containing 1701 light curves of 1550 unique objects, instead of the ``Pantheon" data containing 1048 data points.
+There are many improvements, including the sample size, the treatments of systematic uncertainties in redshift, peculiar velocities, photometric calibration, and intrinsic scatter model of SN Ia, which greatly enhance the constraining capability of the Pantheon+ compilation compared with the original Pantheon compilation \citep{Brout:2022vxf}.
+Therefore, our work in this paper includes the latest constraints on the IDE model from traditional observational data.
 For the CMB measurements, we use the Planck distance priors $\left(R, \ell_{A}, \Omega_{b} h^{2}\right)$ obtained from the Planck 2018 TT,TE,EE+lowE data \citep{Planck:2018vyg,Chen:2018dbv}.
 For the BAO data, we consider several measurements from 6dFGS \citep{Beutler:2011hx}, SDSSMGS \citep{Ross:2014qpa}, and BOSS DR12 \citep{BOSS:2016wmc}.
-For the SN Ia data, we use the Pantheon sample consisting of 1048 data points \citep{Pan-STARRS1:2017jku}.